 If a drug has been approved by the FDA for one use, doctors may prescribe it for other conditions.
-As clinical trials have shown that cetuximab can be effective in treating advanced SCC of the skin, it is sometimes prescribed to treat people whose tumors cannot be surgically removed or treated with radiation.
+As clinical trials have shown that cetuximab can be effective as a therapy for advanced SCC of the skin, it is sometimes prescribed to treat people whose tumors cannot be surgically removed or treated with radiation.